haplav/flutter_namer/README.md

 # Flutter Namer
 A random generator of funny names consisting of English word pairs.
 Written in Dart/Flutter.

+The latest commit is deployed automatically as a web app at https://haplav.github.io/flutter_namer/, so you can easily play around with it.
+Have fun!

+## Acknowledgement
-My first Flutter app based on [this cool tutorial](https://codelabs.developers.google.com/codelabs/flutter-codelab-first).
+* This is my first Flutter app based on [this cool tutorial](https://codelabs.developers.google.com/codelabs/flutter-codelab-first).
-Thanks Filip Hracek!
+  - Thanks Filip Hracek!

-This app has also all features of the Filip's [extended version](https://dartpad.dev/?id=e7076b40fb17a0fa899f9f7a154a02e8).
+* This app also has all the features of Filip's [extended version](https://dartpad.dev/?id=e7076b40fb17a0fa899f9f7a154a02e8).
-I figured them out by myself as seen in the commit history.
+  - I figured them out by myself, as seen in the commit history.

 ## Additional features
 (not covered in the tutorial and extended version)